Al-G834/project-yapm/README.md

 **3. List processing**\
 The widgets may be left blank.
-Press the List button and all SITE ID's will be displayed in the text widget.
+Press the List button and all SITE ID's, in the dictionary, will be displayed in the text widget.

 **4. Update processing**\
 Populate the SITE ID and PASSWORD widgets.